ballerina-platform/ballerina-dev-website/community.md

 We run an announcement-only, no-marketing-spam mailing list that we will use to inform you of new releases and similar relevant information.
 If you’d like to join please submit the form below:

-(GDPR compliant mandatory consent click included!):
+(GDPR compliant mandatory consent click included!)

 <form class="cFormContainerOS">
 <label class="subscribeForm" id="subscribeFormLabelOS">Email Address</label>